 The CrUX Field Data Probe is the audit you reach for when you already suspect a problem in this dimension and need a fast, copy-paste-able fix list.
-It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific.
+It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific to the dimension described above.

 Fetches real-user Chrome UX Report p75 field data via the PageSpeed Insights API (no API key needed for low volume).
 Shows actual user experience metrics Google ranks on, not lab simulation.